AstixxxX/Network-Calculator-Verificator/README.md

 ## Description
 - Server is a calculator, which have implemented by eval() Python function
-- Client is a generator of mathimathical expressions and he have access for trusted math server
+- Client is a generator of mathimathical expressions
 - Client is a verificator of server answers

 ## Usage